-If this doesn’t work, you can try to get your iPhone out of recovery mode by updating iPhone with iTunes.
-By this way, iTunes will try to reinstall iOS 10.3.3/iOS 10.3.2 without erasing your data.
-Now, keep reading on this article to get detailed steps to get iPhone out of recovery mode with iTunes.
+If restarting iPhone doesn’t work, you can try to get your iPhone out of recovery mode by updating iPhone with iTunes.
+By this way, iTunes will try to reinstall iOS 11 without erasing your data.
+Now, follow the below steps to make it:

-- Install the latest version of iTunes (iTunes 12.6.1) software on your computer.
+- Step 1.
+Install the latest version of iTunes (iTunes 12.7) software on your computer.
 If you have already installed iTunes, click iTunes from the Menu bar and choose Check for Updates to download and install iTunes software updates.

-- Connect your iPhone to computer and run iTunes.
+- Step 2.
+Connect your iPhone to computer and run iTunes.

-- When you say a message saying: “There is a problem with the iPhone [device name] that requires it to be updated or restored”, click on Update to continue.
+- Step 3.
+When you see a message saying: “There is a problem with the iPhone [device name] that requires it to be updated or restored”, click on Update to continue.
 After successfully Updating your iPhone, follow the onscreen steps to set up your iPhone.